The Three Graces 💚 Parma

 Gianluca watched her closely, and was happy to see she picked a table close to the street, several meters in front of him on his right.
 She looked squarely at him, and smiled as she sat down.
 Gravity set the small half-circles into the perfect angle as she settled in a rattan chair.

 Perhaps some day she'd work in one of the coveted galleries.
-She was much better-looking than Parmigianino's Turkish Slave, with her fan and the sly smile that still creeps into the lips of the finest nymphs of Parma.
+She was much better-looking than Parmigianino's Turkish Slave, with her fan and the sly smile that still creeps onto the lips of the finest nymphs of Parma.
 She was more like Michelangelo’s La Scapigliata, with her chaotic hair and downcast eyes.
 One critic said that her eyes “see through the filter of an inner state, rather than receive immediate impressions from the outside world.”
 Some day Gianluca would realize that she was the finest work of all.
 She could feel his eyes through the grey fabric.

 La Scapigliata, c.
 1508, by Michelangelo, in the Galleria Nazionale di Parma, source: Web Gallery of Art (Wikimedia Commons)